Help Centre (FAQs)

 You will set a minimum amount of funding you wish to raise in order to achieve the goals you set out to achieve.
 Once you have reached the 'minimum funding target' then the offer will close successfully and go into 'overfunding'.
 The offer will close when the company either reaches the 'maximum funding target' or when the time on the offer is up.
 If you don't reach the 'minimum funding target' then it is not successful and the investments will be returned in full.

 If your minimum target amount is not reached, the campaign is not successful and we return all investor funds committed to your offer.
 This is because it's imperative you have the funds needed to achieve the goals laid out in the offer document as that is why investors chose to invest.

-It usually takes 14 days to complete all documentation, confirm investments and transfer the offer proceeds to your account from our trust account.
+It can take up to 3 weeks to complete all documentation, confirm investments and transfer the offer proceeds to your account from our trust account.